-The LVIA contains information relating to views of the development proposal from 10 locations.
+The LVIA contains information relating to views of the development proposal from 7 locations.
 Along with the text of the LVIA this information provides an accurate description of the impact of the development proposal on the character and appearance of the countryside.
 It demonstrates that the development proposal could be relatively well assimilated into its setting and that the countryside, although valuable for its own sake has no outstanding or special qualities.
-It recognises that the development will cause a degree of harm but that the harm arising will not significantly affect the existing landscape character as long as the soft landscaping mitigation measures are implemented.